argoproj/argo-workflows/docs/configure-artifact-repository.md

           container: my-container-name
           blob: path/in/container
           # accountKeySecret is a secret selector.
-          # It references the k8s secret named 'my-azure-storage-credentials'.
+          # It references the Kubernetes Secret named 'my-azure-storage-credentials'.
-          # This secret is expected to have the key 'sas',
+          # This secret is expected to have the key 'shared-access-key',
           # containing the base64 encoded shared access signature to the storage account.
           accountKeySecret:
             name: my-azure-storage-credentials
-            key: sas
+            key: shared-access-key
     ```

 ## Configure the Default Artifact Repository